qti3e/blog/content/zsh-per-repository-history.md

 see the last steps I had taken, and have an idea of what I was doing.

+I added the following script to my `~/.zshrc` file:

 ```sh

 function _better_history_hook() {